bbux-dev/transformers-spec-demo/README.md

 ## <a name="Example"></a>Example

 This example takes advantage of the datacraft custom code loading capability.
-This profides an extension point into the datacraft library to build and define custom types and handlers for those types.
+This provides an extension point into the datacraft library to build and define custom types and handlers for those types.
 The custom_code.py module defines a `hf-fill-mask` type handler.
 This example code will load a huggingface `fill-mask` transformer pipeline.
 This pipeline is used to generate tokens given the surrounding context.
 The handler uses the `__MASK__` token to